Passion Week is the most significant week of our Christian calendar.

 4. The Holy of Holies was OPENED on Good Friday.

 The separation from God is now gone.
 “For He is our peace, who hath made both one, and hath broken down the middle wall of partition between us” (Ephesians 2:14).
-We can now approach the throne of grace confidently and humbly make our petitions known.
+We can now confidently and humbly approach the throne of grace to make our petitions known.

 5. The graves of saints were OPENED on Good Friday.